 Ireland has one of the highest rates of coeliac disease in the world, with 1 in 100 people having the disease.
-With Coeliac Awareness Week taking place this week, here is our practical guide for understanding What is Coeliac Disease and the Signs and Symptoms of Coeliac Disease and Living a Gluten-Free Life.
+Did you know the signs and symptoms of Coeliac Disease can differ in adults and children?

 Coeliac disease is an auto-immune disease that can happen at any stage of life.
 Coeliac disease mainly affects the small intestine due to a reaction in the gut to gluten, rye, barley and the protein found in wheat.
-A percentage of both adults and children with Coeliac disease can also be sensitive to the protein found in oats.
+Some adults and children with Coeliac disease can also be sensitive to the protein found in oats.

 Gluten is found in foods such as bread, biscuits, cakes, pizza, pasta and beer.
 It’s also found in the majority of manufactured foods where gluten is contained in the ingredients, such as soups, sauces, gravy, crisps, chocolate and sweets.